jholmes-dev/Web-Portfolio/README.md

 ### CeCe's Place | https://cecesclinic.org/

-Responsive SVGs and clip pathing create a curved experience that maintains responsiveness and speed.
+Responsive SVGs and custom path clipping create a curved experience that remains fast and mobile-friendly.

 ### Shirley Orthodontics | https://orthosmiles4u.com/

-A beautiful pediatric website with both mobile and desktop optimized SVG animations.
+A fun pediatric website with both mobile and desktop optimized SVG animations.

 ### Berks Oral Surgery | https://berksoralsurgery.com/

-A website that accomplishes a modern feel, with an optimized video banner, lightbox video effects, and custom animations throughout.
+A website that accomplishes a modern feel with an optimized video banner, lightbox video effects, and custom animations throughout.

 ### Paris Dental Arts | https://pdartstx.com/

-Dynamic SVG morphing, and artifact transformations are the pinnacle of this unique website that strives to break out of the normal 'boxy' website feel.
+Dynamic SVG morphing and artifact transformations are the pinnacle of this unique website that strives to break out of the normal 'boxy' website feel.

 ## Recent Works (2020-Present)